code-423n4/2022-09-vtvl-findings/data/brgltd-Q.md

 VTVLVesting.sol
 ```

-Consider updating solidity to 0.8.15 or 0.8.16 and also updaging OpenZeppelin to  ensure the latest security fixes at the compiler and library level are included in the contracts.
+Consider updating solidity to 0.8.15 or 0.8.16 and also updating OpenZeppelin to  ensure the latest security fixes at the compiler and library level are included in the contracts.

 # [NC-02] Emit an event for critical functions

-The function `withdrawOtherToken` could emit an even when a succesful transfer occrurs to facilitade off chain monitoring.
+The function `withdrawOtherToken` could emit an event when a succesful transfer occurs to facilitade off chain monitoring.

 ```solidity
 function withdrawOtherToken(IERC20 _otherTokenAddress) external onlyAdmin {